thirdtank/brut/brutrb.com/instrumentation.md

 `Brut::Instrumentation::OpenTelemetry`, which is available via `Brut.container.instrumentation`.
 We'll discuss that in a moment.

-To configure the specifics of where the traces wil go, the OTel gem uses environment variables:
+To configure the specifics of where the traces will go, the OTel gem uses environment variables:

 | Variable                             | Value                      | Purpose                                                                                                                                                         |
 |--------------------------------------|----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|